svgeesus/ondesModulaire/dual comparator/dual_comparator_BOM.md

 ## Capacitors

+Oordinary decoupling caps and electrolytics.

 - 100nF ceramic, 2.5mm * 7
 - 1uF ceramic, 5mm * 1
 - 22uF 25V electrolytic * 2

 ## Semiconductors

 Mostly generic.
 However, the op-amp used as comparator needs to be able to recover fast from overload, since it is used without negative feedback and constantly driven into the rails.
-The LT1213 copes with this while an 072 would not.
+The LT1213 copes with this while a TL072 would not.

 - 1N5817 * 2
 - TL074CP * 1